openjdk/guide/src/guide/jbs-jdk-bug-system.md

 ## Triaging an issue

 For the most OpenJDK groups Triage is performed on a regular basis (at least weekly) by triage teams.
 Each triage team consists of contributors who are area experts for that group of issues.
-If you haven't been selected to be part of a triage team for a specific area you shouldn't be triaging bugs in that area, unless you are the assignee.
+If you haven't been selected to be part of a triage team for a specific area you shouldn't be triaging bugs in that area.

 When triaging an issue, first give it a general review